JoaquinGimenez1/Documentation/README.md

 `sudo apt-get install postgresql postgresql-contrib`

-Login into postgres

-`sudo -i -u postgres`

-We modify the file `pg_hba.conf` to support password login
+We have to modify the file `pg_hba.conf` to support password login

-> The directory can vary depending on psql version installed
+> The directory will differ depending on psql version installed

 `vim /etc/postgresql/9.5/main/pg_hba.conf`

-Replace
+Search for the line with, and change

 `local   all             all                                     peer`

-With
+To

-`ocal   all             all                                     md5`
+`local   all             all                                     md5`

 Then restart psql server

 `sudo service postgresql restart`

+Copy the sql script into postgres home directory

+`cp conf/sql/database-create-postgres.sql /var/lib/postgresql/`

+Login into postgres

+`sudo -i -u postgres`

+Login psql console

+`psql`

+Create the database with default name

+`create database appcivistcore;`

+Create password for database user `postgres`

+`\password`

+Exit psql console

+`\q`

+Run the sql script into appcivistcore database

+`psql -d appcivistcore -f database-create-postgres.sql`

+## Sin terminar

 Make sure you are on the home directory of your user.